Want to know my secret elderflower cordial recipe? Read on for the full details!

 My secret elderflower foraging spot!

-Elderflowers are quite easy to spot as they are a flowering bush, with delicate white flowers and a distinct sambuca like smell.
+Elderflowers are quite easy to spot.
+Look for a flowering bush, with delicate white flowers and a distinct sambuca-like smell.
 If in doubt I found a handy elderflower identification guide that you might find useful.
-If you’re still in doubt don’t pick anything and ask an expert!
+If you’re still in doubt don’t pick anything and ask an expert or consult a book on foraging.

 This is what you’re looking for!